melvinmt/early-reader-app/IMPLEMENTATION_PLAN.md

-# InstaReader: 100 Easy Lessons App Implementation Plan
+# Early Reader: 100 Easy Lessons App Implementation Plan

 An app implementation of the DISTAR-based methodology from "Teach Your Child to Read in 100 Easy Lessons" by Siegfried Engelmann, Phyllis Haddox, and Elaine Bruner.